-Post-graduate students were the first target group in order to test the courseware.
-In Slovakia post-graduate students are members of staff and as such their updating and retraining will have a significant impact during the second and third year of the project.
-The MSc course in Building Engineering has been restructured and three new classes have been incorporated in the curriculum.
+Post-graduate students were the first target group in order to test the prepared newly introduced course content.
+The post-graduates form an integral part of the project, because they are considered as staff members and their updating and retraining will have a significant impact during second and third year of the project.

+Integrated interdisciplinary courses were developed by restructuring existing MSc classes in Building Engineering and introduction of three new courses by implementing them within the existing MSc degree curriculum.